 And so a proof by contradiction works the same way.
 We begin by assuming that there is a triangle with two right angles, and then we see our flying pig -- a triangle with a zero angle.
 And as soon as we see that flying pig, we know that we were only dreaming that there was a triangle with two right angles, because there's no such thing!
 And so all triangles really have at most one right angle.
 So an indirect proof is really just a dream.

 We saw how an indirect proof was needed when we were trying to prove that there exists a circle through any three noncollinear points A, B, and C. The proof that such a circle exists requires an indirect proof to show that the perpendicular bisectors m of

-Returning to 2017, let me post my worksheets.
+Returning to 2018, let me post my worksheets.
 I begin with the second side of the worksheet that I posted yesterday.
 Then, since this lesson naturally leads itself to activity, I also include some old logic problems that I did post last year.
-For those of you who are expecting an Easter activity on the last day before spring break, sorry, but these logic problems fit today better.